jamie-fernandez/Cornerstone/README.md

 # Cornerstone

-A desktop app template built with Vue.js, Vite, and Python.
+A template to help build desktop apps with Vue.js and Python.

 ## About This Template